 - Spean Bridge (Photo stop)

 Great viewpoint for sights of Ben Nevis and the surrounding Nevis range of mountains.
 At this location you can also see the magnificent Commando Memorial by sculptor Scott Sutherland.
-The commando training centre was at nearby Achnacarry.

 - Glen Spean (Photo stop and afternoon tea stop)